 - Almost all colleges respond by this time, notifying you of your admission status.
 You may have some difficult decisions to make.
 See Mrs. Walsh! - ➤ If you have decided against attending any of the colleges to which you have been accepted, notify them in writing as soon as possible.
-Doing so may open a space for a friend. - ➤ Make the decision about which college you will attend and mail the required deposit in time to be received at the college by May 1st.
-Mailing the deposit "Return Receipt Requested" is a good idea.
+Doing so may open a space for a friend. - Make the decision about which college you will attend and submit the required deposit by May 1st.
 Double deposits are not allowed! - ➤ Keep your counselor and teachers informed of your decisions.
 It is also a lovely idea to send a thank you note to those who wrote recommendation letters on your behalf.